History Reference Center

 Covering both U.S. and world history topics, History Reference Center is a full-text database featuring historical reference books, magazines, journals and thousands of primary source documents.

-Quality Content to Support Research & Instruction
+Quality Full-Text Content to Support History Research and Instruction

 History Reference Center also links to EBSCO's Curriculum Standards Module, a tool that can help teachers in the U.S. and Canada correlate EBSCO content quickly and easily to Common Core, state, or provincial curriculum standards.
 The module provides browsing of specific benchmarks, many which have recommended search strings for successful content retrieval.